UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 ![Run RStudio](../media/RStudio-2.png)

-You can also select *RStudio* from the *CVL APPs*.
+You can also select *RStudio* from the *CVL Apps*.
 Please see above.

 ### GaussView